arbmarta/Standard-Error-in-Manual-Photointerpretation/README.md

 October 21:
 1. rasters_to_binary.py updated for use on Trillium HPC with reduced I/O demand.
 Decreased max_workers from 64 to 16.
 2. rasters_to_binary.py changed to remove compression.
 Total size of project on scratch ~2 TB
+3. canopy_metrics.py updated for use on Trillium HPC.

 October 20:
 1. AOI scripts updated to use EPSG 3857, matching the Meta tiles.